gokyle/gokyle.github.com/index.md

 You can view my [list of projects in Go](/projects/) or browse through some of the [articles](/articles/) I've written on the language.

+The gophers that appear on this site come from the [Go homepage](http://www.golang.org)